Royal Palaces of the Maldives: Bodu Gan'duvaru

 Bodu Gan'duvaru was the palace or house of Maldivian monarchs of the Huraa dynasty.
 The last king of the Maldives to reign on Bodu Gan'duvaru was Muhammad Fareed Didi.
 Bodu Ganduvaru was demolished under the direct edict of then Prime Minister Ibrahim Nasir, on March 16, 1963.
 The walls of Bodu Ganduvaru was built from coral rocks, and using "Dhiyaa hakuru" (ދިޔާ ހަކުރު), sugar mortar was comparatively stickier than limestone mortar giving sturdier structures.

 Bodu Ganduvaru had three major quarters, which is the "Bodu Kibaa" or the quarter where the sultan engaged in matters related to governance, "Kuda Kiba" and "Weyoge".
 The King conducts his matters of governance at the "Mathige" which is store room, the veranda of it is called the "Katakaraamathi"; a structure made from wood with copper sheets bolted together to form its roof.

 In 1609, Indian Malabar pirates attempted to siege the palace, causing significant destruction to the palace's interior.
 In 1752, the palace was destroyed and during the rule of Muhammad Shamsuddeen III it was rebuilt.

 Dhiyamigili Gan'duvaru

 Dhiyamigili Ganduvaru is the royal palace or house of the Dhiyamigili dynasty, that ruled the Sultanate of the Maldive Islands from 1704 to 1757.
 The palace was built from wood and stones.
 It was planned to be transformed into a site museum.

 Utheemu Gan'duvaru

 Utheemu Gan'duvaru is the birthplace and palace of Muhammad Thakurufaanu al-Auzam of the Utheemu dynasty.
-He ruled the country for 12 years until his deth in 1585.
+He ruled the country for 12 years until his death in 1585.